- Rhinoplasty Overview

 Rhinoplasty surgery is reserved for individuals who have specific issues with the shape or configuration of their nose.
 Individuals must be physically healthy and over 13 years old.
 It is best that you have realistic goals in mind for the improvement of your appearance.
 Importantly, you should have the procedure done for yourself, not to fulfill the desire of someone else or to try to fit an unrealistic ideal image.

-Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Zemmel at Richmond Aesthetic Surgery.
+Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon at Richmond Aesthetic Surgery.

 Your Initial Consultation

-In your initial consultation, Dr. Zemmel will evaluate your face, including the skin and underlying bone/cartilage, the shape, and how you breath.
-Dr. Zemmel will discuss your goals for the surgery and whether you are a candidate for a rhinoplasty.
+In your initial consultation, Dr. Zemmel or Dr. Dassoulas will evaluate your face, including the skin and underlying bone/cartilage, the shape, and how you breath.
+They will discuss your goals for the surgery and whether you are a candidate for a rhinoplasty.

-Dr. Zemmel will check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
+Your surgeon will check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
 They will also ask you about previous nasal injury or any surgery you may have had in this area.
 It is important to be candid and upfront about previous surgeries and your expectations.
-Be sure to tell Dr. Zemmel if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.
+If you smoke or take any medications – particularly aspirin and drugs affecting clotting – it is important to tell your doctor during your consultation.

 Do not hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results.